Pacific Northwest National Laboratory Post Doctorate RA - Radiochemical Analysis in RICHLAND, Washington

 The top candidate will have a growing record of independent contributions to research programs and possess the ability to interact with dynamic, multi-disciplinary teams.
 Experience in nuclear materials, materials synthesis, data analysis and visualization is requested.
 Experience working in a laboratory setting is required.

 Must have strong written and oral communication skills and the ability to work both with minimal supervision and within teams.
 The top candidate must have excellent attention to detail and a demonstrated ability for meticulous, reproducible work and documentation.

 Position may include, but not limited to:

-Chemical and physical hazards would be those expected in a traditional wet chemistry lab.
+Chemical, radiological, and physical hazards expected in a chemistry lab.

-- PhD in Analytical Chemistry, Geochemistry (isotope geochemist preferred), Radiochemistry, Nuclear Engineering, or related technical field.
+- PhD in Physical Chemistry, Analytical Chemistry, Radiochemistry, Nuclear Engineering, Materials Science, or related technical field.

 Equal Employment Opportunity

 Battelle Memorial Institute (BMI) at Pacific Northwest National Laboratory (PNNL) is an Affirmative Action/Equal Opportunity Employer and supports diversity in the workplace.
 All employment decisions are made without regard to race, color, religion, sex, national origin, age, disability, veteran status, marital or family status, sexual orientation, gender identity, or genetic information.
 All BMI staff must be able to demonstrate the legal right to work in the United States.
 BMI is an E-Verify employer.
 Learn more at jobs.pnnl.gov.